micahredding/micahredding.github.io/blog/origins-of-transhumanism-wd-lighthall.md

 ---
-title: 'Origins of Transhumanism: W.D.
-Lighthall'
+title: Origins of Transhumanism: W.D.
+Lighthall
 path: origins-of-transhumanism-wd-lighthall
 created_at: 2021-02-09 17:24:00
 updated_at: 2021-02-09 17:24:00